Please note, to contact me, please leave a comment below, your message will reach me.

 He dictated three incomplete rough draft ideas, three stories, less than three disconnected total pages, no outline of a direction he was heading, nothing.
 No doubt, if he would have finished this book himself, it would have been dramatically different.

 Here is what Viking Funeral is, and why I wrote it.

 It is a hybrid, part biography, part memoir because it is a combination of interviews and memories from the deepest crevices of my existence, a biogra-moir.

-Viking Funeral is about Dave’s actual funeral, the event itself, the people who spoke that night, who were his friends, who spent the most time of his adult life with him.
+Viking Funeral is about Dave’s funeral, the event itself, the people who spoke that night, who were his friends, who spent the most time of his adult life with him.
 His life story is tethered to the evening of his celebration of life with booze and fire.

 Each friend spoke mere minutes that night but spent hundreds of thousands of moments making Dave’s life great and he theirs.
-I share the details of the stories that comprised all those friendships, those moments with specific examples so the reader can understand the mutual love shared between them.
+I share the details of the stories that comprised all those friendships, those moments with specific examples so the reader may understand the mutual love shared between them.

 Many people who attended were very moved by the love of his friends and stories shared over the evening, which is why I chose to write the essence of that specifically.